 HARUOMI HOSONO Gaplus (1984)

 Hosono was one of the first people to acknowledge the appeal of video game sounds and arranged an album containing Namco arcade game music.
-Simply titled ‘Video Game Music’, it was acknowledged as being the first chiptune record and led to a whole sub-genre of its own.
+Simply titled ‘Video Game Music’, it was acknowledged as being the first chiptune record.
 A subsequent maxi single release ‘Super Xevious’ had Hosono actually composing and performing around original game music by Yuriko Keino and Junko Ozawa.
 ‘Gaplus’ with its phased gunshots, blips and classical overtones was the undoubted highlight.

 Available on the HARUOMI HOSONO EP ‘Super Xevious’ via Scitron Digital Content